KrystalCoding/pizza-not-pizza/README.md

 - **User Story 4**: As a client, I want to view an image montage representing pizzas and non-pizzas, aiding visual differentiation.
     - This led to the development of an image montage feature for both pizzas and non-pizzas.

-**Please refer to [Hypothesis 1](#hypothesis-1)for more details on why these visualizations are important.**
+**Please refer to [Hypothesis 1](#hypothesis-1) for more details on why these visualizations are important.**

 [Back to top](#table-of-contents)

 ### Business Requirement 2: Classification
 >The second business requirement revolves around developing a classification system that can accurately determine whether a given image contains pizza or not.
 To fulfill this requirement, we derived the following user story:

-- **User Story 5**: As a client, I want a Machine Learning model to predict with an accuracy of at least 80% whether a given image contains pizza or another food group.
+- **User Story 5**: As a client, I want a Machine Learning model to predict with an accuracy of at least 80% whether a given image contains pizza or another food group so that manual time for this task and risk of human error will be decreased.
     - This user story led to the creation of a machine learning model that is capable of achieving the specified prediction accuracy.
 Users can upload food images to the dashboard, and the model provides instant evaluations.

 [Back to top](#table-of-contents)